Robert Traill of Greyfriars

 Rev. Robert Traill (1603-1678).
 A painting of him was, in 1857, placed in one of the windows of Greyfriars' church, Edinburgh.

+Robert Traill of Greyfriars (1603 – 12 July 1678) was a Scottish Christian preacher.
+A supporter of the Scottish Reformation, he refused to follow the episcopal church of the king of England, and preached as a Covenanter; he was arrested for treason and barred from preaching in Scotland.

+Life in Scotland

-Robert Traill of Greyfriars was born at Denino, in 1603.
+Traill was born at Denino, in 1603.
 He was son of Colonel James Traill, of Killcleary, Ireland, Gentleman of the Privy Chamber to Henry, Prince of Wales, and grandson of the Laird of Blebo, and Matilda Melvill of Carnbee.
 He graduated with an M.A. from St Andrews on 21 July 1621. he went over to Paris, and subsequently joined his brother in Orleans.
 He later studied at the Protestant College of Saumur.
 He was an English tutor in France to the sister of the Duke of Rohan in 1628.
 He was afterwards teacher in a school established by a Protestant minister at Montague, in Bus Poitou.
 He became chaplain to Archibald, Marquess of Argyll (beheaded 1661).
 In 1630 he returned to Scotland.

 He was ordained to Elie 17 July 1639.
 In 1640, he was ordered to attend Lord Lindsay's regiment at Newcastle for three months.
 He was chaplain to the Scots army at Marston Moor in 1644.
 He was elected by the Town Council 7 November 1648.
 He became minister at Old Greyfriars on 23 March 1649.
 In 1650 he attended the Marquess of Montrose on the scaffold.
 He was a protester rather than a resolutioner.
-He preached before Charles II. at his coronation at Scone in 1651.
+He preached before Charles II at his coronation at Scone in 1651.
 In 1654 he was appointed by Cromwell one of those for certifying the ability and piety of such as were fit to be admitted to the ministry in the Lothian and Border provinces.

+In August 1660, the royal Committee of Estates sat in Edinburgh; they decided to arrest ‘protesting ministers’ and Traill, John Murray, Alexander Moncrieff and James Guthrie were imprisoned in Edinburgh Castle.
+Guthrie was publicly hanged on 1 June 1661.

-With several others he was committed to Edinburgh Castle on 23 August 1660, for engaging in a new Remonstrance, where he lay for ten months, when, having fallen sick, he was temporarily permitted to return home.
-He was next charged with high treason before the Privy Council, when he obliged himself, 11 December 1662, to remove from the kingdom within a month, under pain of death.
+Traill was imprisoned for ten months, when, having fallen sick, he was temporarily permitted to return home.
+He was charged with high treason before the Privy Council, when he obliged himself, 11 December 1662, to remove from the kingdom within a month, under pain of death.
 John Livingstone was tried the same day.